abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 }
 ```

 We need to create two methods named **GetListAsync** and **GetAsync** and specify their return type as `BookWithDetails`.
-So by implementing these methods, we will return the book/books by their details (author, name and categories).
+So by implementing these methods, we will return the book/books by their details (author name and categories).

 * **Category.cs**